 {365}

 I believe these fundamental principles are deeply needed in this day, for the saint who seeks to walk truly and thoroughly with God.
-Latitudinarian unity it may be painful and trying to keep aloof from*;* it has an amiable form in general, is in a measure respectable in the religious world, tries nobody&#8217;s conscience, and allows of everybody&#8217;s will.
+Latitudinarian unity it may be painful and trying to keep aloof from; it has an amiable form in general, is in a measure respectable in the religious world, tries nobody's conscience, and allows of everybody's will.
 It is the more difficult to be decided about, because it is often connected with a true desire of good, and is associated with amiable nature.
 And it seems rigid, and narrow, and sectarianism to decline so to walk.
 But the saint, when he has the light of God, must walk clearly in that.
 God will vindicate His ways in due time.
 Love to every saint is a clear duty; walking in their ways is not.
 And he that gathers not with Christ scatters.
 There can be but one unity; confederacy, even for good, is not it, even if it have its form.
-Unity, professed to be of the church of God, while evil exists, and is not put away, is a yet more serious matter.
+Unity, professed to be of the church of God, while evil exists and is not put away, is a yet more serious matter.
 It will always be found to be connected with the clerical principle, because that is needed to maintain unity, when the Spirit is not its power, and, in fact, takes its place, guides, rules, governs in its place, under the plea of priesthood, or ministry, owned as a distinct body, a separate institution: it would not hold together without this.

 {366}

-Grace, The Power Of Unity And Of Gathering|

-Beloved Brother,
+GRACE, THE POWER OF UNITY AND OF GATHERING¦

-I have had the desire on my mind to make a few remarks on a point I believe to have importance at the present moment; and in doing so, I carry in my mind a tract to which the circumstances drew attention, and practically review it.
-And I do so, the rather, because I think I read a paper some time back in &#8220;The Present Testimony,&#8221; which, if my memory serves me, placed the subject on a ground which I did not think quite just: that is, it saw only one side of the matter, as it seemed to me.
+Beloved brother, <br>I have had the desire on my mind to make a few remarks on a point I believe to have importance at the present moment; and in doing so, I carry in my mind a tract to which the circumstances drew attention, and practically review it.
+And I do so, the rather, because I think I read a paper some time back in "The Present Testimony", which, if my memory serves me, placed the subject on a ground which I did not think quite just: that is, it saw only one side of the matter, as it seemed to me.
 I am not going to comment on it, as I apprehend you can edify your readers better by other means.